International Day of Education 2022

 Our students will graduate into a 21st Century that they will most likely live through.
 They are, and will be the leaders in all sectors of society.
 They can play an essential role in advancing peace, trust and harmony guided by core values.
 They can start preparing for this larger societal role in schools, by investing in various peace, service or other projects that advance the human condition.

-Kenya, Uganda, Northern Ireland (UK), Republic of Ireland, Philippines, USA, Paraguay, Brazil, India, Iraqi Kurdistan, and others.
+Countries Participating: Kenya, Uganda, Ireland, Philippines, Iraqi Kurdistan, USA, Paraguay, Brazil, India and more